IntegrationMatters/njams-toolbox/h2-maintenance/README.md

 ## How it works:

-First the script exports the nJAMS H2 database file ("njams.mv.db") into a temporary ZIP file.
+First the script exports the nJAMS H2 database file `njams.mv.db` into a temporary ZIP file.
 Secondly a new H2 database file is created based on the export.
-For more details see the description of the script in bash, cmd, or ps1.
+For more details see the description of the individual script in bash, cmd, or ps1.

 ## Characteristics: